mbta/gtfs-documentation/reference/gtfs.md

 Experimental file used to describe the subsets of a route, representing different possible patterns of where trips may serve.
 For example, a bus route may have multiple branches, and each branch may be modeled as a separate route pattern per direction.
 Hieratically, the route pattern level may be considered to be larger than the trip level and smaller than the route level.

 For most MBTA modes, a route pattern will typically represent a unique set of stops that may be served on a route-trip combination.
 Seasonal schedule changes may result in trips within a route pattern having different routings.
 In simple changes, such a single bus stop removed or added between one schedule rating and the next (for example, between the Summer and Fall schedules), trips will be maintained on the same `route_pattern_id`.
-If the changes are significant, a new `route_pattern_id` will be introduced.
+If the changes are significant, a new `route_pattern_id` may be introduced.

-For Commuter Rail, route patterns represent complete branches at this time, with most including trips on multiple sets of stops.
-For example, `CR-Providence` will contain two route patterns per direction, one for the Wickford Junction branch and the other for the Stoughton branch.
+For Commuter Rail, express or skip-stop trips use the same route pattern as local trips.
+Some branches do have multiple route patterns when the train takes a different path.
+For example, `CR-Providence` has two route patterns per direction, one for the Wickford Junction branch and the other for the Stoughton branch.

 Field Name | GTFS spec | Status |  Notes
 ---------- | -------- | ------ | -------